 And indeed, it seems like more have than haven’t.
-“The entire universe of investors have gone alternative,” Kim said, noting that since 2005, traditional investment assets have grown at a compound annual growth rate of 5.4 percent.
-Alternatives, on the other hand, have grown at an annual rate of 10.7 percent.
+“The entire universe of investors have gone alternative,” Kim said, noting that since 2005, traditional investment assets have grown at a compound annual growth rate of 5.4%.
+Alternatives, on the other hand, have grown at an annual rate of 10.7%.

 Private debt, private equity funds of funds, private equity single funds, REITs, infrastructure, mezzanine debt, hedge fund of funds, commodities, hedge funds (single manager) are all expected to increase.

 “This is powerful, but very dangerous,” Kim warned.
 “If you do not have the capabilities to analyze this, you could do very poorly.”
-He noted that New York LIfe, given its size and sophistication, does as good a job with alternative investments as anybody, but they don’t engage in a lot of common alternatives, such as single-manager hedge funds, because they view them as too risky.
+He noted that New York LIfe, given its size and sophistication, does as good a job with alternative investments as anybody, but they don’t engage in a lot of common alternatives, such as single-manager hedge funds, because it considers them too risky.

 That said, alternatives are here to stay, and they provide insurers with a strong avenue for yield, provided that they are engaged with a sober approach and a firm sense of risk management.
 Now is not the time to take a Wild West approach to alternatives.
 In fact, it’s probably never the time to take a Wild West approach to alternatives.

 Since the global financial crisis, Kim said, the recovery has really only been beneficial for the wealthy.
-From 2009-2011, for example, the average net worth per household for the top 7 percent of all households increased by 28 percent, from $2.5 million to $3.2 million.
-Conversely, the change in average net worth for the bottom 93 percent decreased 4 percent, from $139,896 to $133,817.
+From 2009-2011, for example, the average net worth per household for the top 7% of all households increased by 28%, from $2.5 million to $3.2 million.
+Conversely, the change in average net worth for the bottom 93% decreased 4%, from $139,896 to $133,817.
 Kim was pretty straightforward about it: “This has been one mother of a gift” that the central banks bestowed upon the world’s wealthy, and the social impact of this, in the long-term, will be profound.
 But, Kim stresses, from a financial and economic perspective, this might not be the worst thing in the world.